MicrosoftDocs/biztalk-docs/biztalk/core/walkthrough-as2-receiving-edi-over-as2-with-a-synchronous-mdn.md

    >  This project, which is shipped for the AS2 tutorial, includes an 864 schema for use with the test message.

    > [!NOTE]
    >  This topic assumes that you have already added a reference from your application to the BizTalk EDI Application, which contains EDI schemas, pipelines, and orchestrations.
-If not, see [How to Add a Reference to the BizTalk Server EDI Application](/previous-versions/).
+If not, see [Add a Reference to the BizTalk Server EDI Application](step-1-prepare-for-the-edi-interface-developer-tutorial.md#to-add-reference-to-the-biztalk-edi-application).

 2. Right-click the **Schemas** project in the Solution Explorer, and then click **Properties**.
 Click the **Signing** tab in the project designer, check the **Sign the Assembly** checkbox, and from the drop-down, select **New** and provide the necessary values to create a strong name key file.
 Save the changes and close the project properties window.

 3. Build and deploy Schemas.btproj.

-##### To enable the BTS ISAPI Filter
+#### Enable the BTS ISAPI Filter

 1. Click **Start**, point to **All Programs**, point to **Administrative Tools**, and then click **Internet Information Services (IIS) Manager**.